fleek-platform/persona-generator/README.md

 ## Lambda

 The application's serviced by AWS Lambda leveraging a serverless setup.
 Our lambda's handler based in [Hono](https://hono.dev).
+Our project setup's based on [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).

-Find the [serverless.yml](./serverless.yml) in the root directory.
-It requires an environment specific configuration details in a config.yml file (relevant to ops).
+Find the [template.yaml](./template.yaml) in the root directory.
+Also, the [samconfig.toml](samconfig.toml).

+> [!IMPORTANT]
+> When customising DNS remember to flush your local DNS cache, e.g. macOS:
+> sudo dscacheutil -flushcache
+> sudo killall -HUP mDNSResponder

 To operate locally, you must have aws configured.
 For example, its common to have previously configured it by: